Graduate Mental health Practitioner (Band 5) Full-time

-The post holder will have a degree, and a Post graduate Certificate in Mental Health Practice , having completed placements and been assessed with competencies in assessment of mental health needs, and risk assessment.
-After a preceptorship period of six months, with additional training and support you will be able to be a Lead Practitioner and carry a caseload.
+An exciting opportunity has arisen for a Graduate Mental Health Practitioner in our community mental health team.
+Sussex Partnership is proud to be developing these new roles which have become part of our experienced workforce.
+The post holder will have a degree, and a Post graduate Certificate in Mental Health Practice (PGCMH), having completed placements and been assessed with competencies in assessment of mental health needs, and risk assessment.

 Main duties of the job